-Can female cows have horns?
+Do female cows have horns?

-These are the reasons why farmers decide to get rid of the horns.
+These are the reasons why ranchers decide to get rid of the horns.
 This process is called “dehorning” and it is performed usually when the calf is one or two months old.
 They burn the bud of the horn which prevents it from growing.

-Although they give painkillers to calves, every farmer agrees that it is the most hated task on the farm and not a single person enjoys doing it.
+Every farmer agrees that it is the most hated task on the farm and not a single person enjoys doing it.
 However, it’s a necessary and obligatory procedure in order to defend not only people but other cows and facilities as well.

 - Guernsey is a breed of dairy cattle that is named after one of the Channel Islands.
-Its horns are usually short and they are mainly known for their golden-yellow colored milk that is high in protein and rich in flavors.
+Its horns are usually short and they are mainly known for its golden-yellow colored milk that is high in protein and rich in flavors.

 - Holstein-Friesian stands out by its large size and white and black colored body.
 This breed comes from the Dutch provinces of Friesland and Northern Holland and they are considered to be the world’s highest production dairy animals.

 - Jersey – This breed is relatively small compared to others and their horns are short as well.
-They have originated in Jersey, one of the British Channel Islands.
+They originated in Jersey, one of the British Channel Islands.
 There are various colored Jersey cattle and they are believed to give 10 times more milk per lactation than their own weight.

 - Santa Gertrudis is a breed of beef cattle whose main characteristic is a deep red color.
 They were developed in the 20th century in southern Texas on the King Ranch by mating Brahman bulls with Beef Shorthorn cows.